boliquan/wp-slug-translate/readme.txt

 1. Download and extract `wp-slug-translate.zip` to `wp-content/plugins/`
 2. Activate the plugin through the "Plugins" menu in WordPress
 3. "Dashboard"->"Settings"->"WP Slug Translate"
-4. "Windows Azure Application": Input your own ClientID and ClientSecret, you can also use the default one, up to 2 million characters a month every account
+4. "Microsoft Azure Application": Input your own ClientID and ClientSecret, you can also use the default one, up to 2 million characters a month every account
-5. "Source Language": Choose your language, 38 languages supported, powered by Microsoft Translator API
+5. "Source Language": Choose your language, 45 languages supported, powered by Microsoft Translator API
 6. "Second Mode": Running in the second mode, compatible with some synchronous plugins
 7. When you have written an article, click "Publish", then the post slug will be automatically translated into English

 == Changelog ==

+= 1.8.8 =

+* Add other languages supported

 = 1.8.7 =